 *

 'Attachment theory' is further speculative guesswork dominating today's child protection.
 It is based partly on the studies of Konrad Lorenz, but what is current in popular child psychology stems first and foremost from John Bowlby (25), a psychoanalytical disciple who in my view was also a well-meaning doctor combining advice on an everyday common sense basis with high-flying speculations.
 The theory's hypotheses of how attachment is created and how it functions have not found support in empirical studies.
 It is not difficult to find self-contradictory passages in his writings.
 A fundamental assumption is that 'attachment' between individuals is created mechanically by stimulus-response mechanisms, through being together, being dependent on each other, taking on 'roles' and functioning as 'role models', when these relations are judged to have a particular measure of success.
 The idea stems from e.g animal behaviour in species where mother and offspring see and smell each other directly after birth, and where this typical post-natal behaviour of seeking sight and smell stimuli, if it takes place between a newly born and a totally unrelated individual, can lead to the unrelated adult being imprinted on the young as its 'mother'.

-is a high degree of individual ties own mother-own child; mistaken identification of the mother as well as adoptions are fairly rare mistakes, imperfect matchings, not the norm.
+But, first of all, studies of animals nevertheless show that there is a high degree of individual ties own mother-own child; mistaken identification of the mother as well as adoptions are fairly rare mistakes, imperfect matchings, not the norm.
 Probably ritualistic actions like mother and offspring looking at each other, hearing each other's voices, smelling each other right after birth, do not create attachment but confirm it, making sure that those who belong together are supported in their understanding of who it is they should stick with.
 The evolutionary function of this is easily seen ((7) paragraph 8).
 In humans too, children can differentiate their mother's voice from those of others; they have heard her voice already before birth.
 They know her heartbeat and her smell and they also acquire a sense of belonging together with the father quite early.
 This would hardly have been the state of affairs if it was biologically irrelevant which children grew up with which adults (8).
 Secondly, human beings have language, which is not like a ritual available only in the situation of birth but makes it possible to communicate at any time about who belongs with whom.

 The reigning ideas of attachment practiced by the CPS and clinical psychology have no room for any understanding of this.
 Maternity nurses in hospitals who are schooled in the same psychological ideology make it a big issue that mothers giving birth should look into their baby's eyes and make the baby look at her directly after it is born, and they claim that otherwise mother and child 'will not be attached' to each other.
 CPS workers believe that no attachment exists in 'dysfunctional families', for instance between parents and children who are in some conflict, or when parents are too poor to be able to provide attractive assets and surroundings, or when parents and children have been separated for a long period.
 The CPS holds that family ties can be eradicated easily and that such ties can equally easily be prevented from being created, e.g by preventing parents and children from embracing during those visits the CPS are not able to stop altogether.
 It does not necessarily follow logically, but the CPS anyway believes that a child can easily 'attach itself to new caregivers', viz foster parents, by being forced to live with these persons.

 Attachment theory, freudianism and a lot of other speculative thoughts in CPS circles are naïve, primitive behaviorism, a deterministic and mechanistic belief in the sole importance of the environment.
 Practitioners carrying out these ideas are not aware of this and do not know of the criticism which such beliefs in the social sciences have long since been met with.
 Being child and parent is not socially constructed role-play.
 The correlation between illness, criminal record, general asociality on the one hand, and having been taken away from one's own parents on the other, is striking and shows in all studies of such phenomena (26).
 The sufferings and the behaviour and actions of parents and children if they are forced apart show clearly that attachment theory is a cul-de-sac.
 It cannot explain why both adopteds and foster children in large numbers intensely seek to go back to their own families.
 It is obviously not enough to 'know about one's roots', one wants to live near them, have contact and dialogue with them.
 The instinct of belonging together has evolved through evolution and manifests itself through very deep feelings and reactions.
 While pair relationships - the closest relationship we know of between unrelated people - are dissolved in large numbers and need strong sanctions and concrete, common interest to last, cases of relationships parent-child in which these part company with an equal degree of enmity or indifference towards each other are so rare as to be practically non-existent in comparison.
-Child protection workers, caught in their own belief in the importance of the environment, the milieu, are blind towards the importance of growing up in one's own
+Child protection workers, caught in their own belief in the importance of the environment, the milieu, are blind towards the importance of growing up in one's own biological milieu.

 A newspaper notice some years ago told the story of four Polish firemen having been arrested.
 There were difficult times in Poland and they had been afraid of being laid off from work.
 To prevent this, they had started fires, which they then turned out to fight, this demonstrating how necessary they were. – Because the ever more expansive measures of the CPS go in the wrong direction and are not based on ever more deficient parents, they cost ever more, without corresponding results (26).
 Social workers of the CPS are therefore in an analogous situation to the one of the four Poles: The money they spend maintains their own income and that of their allied professions, while causing great damage to the population they should serve.
 They cannot turn back now, however.
 That would be tantamount to admitting that everything has been wrong and that they are to blame for the results of their earlier actions.
 Politicians are equally afraid of saying no to the continued budget drain and face accusations of not wanting to protect children.
 Neither politicians nor CPS workers seek insight into the real situation.
 Therefore, they have not faced the fact that actually we do not have any child protection in Norway.
-The unit of that name is busy putting into practice their untrustworthy theories and precisely for that reason it does
+The unit of that name is busy putting into practice their untrustworthy theories and precisely for that reason it does not act adequately in cases of real child abuse.
+Because of their ideology the professions involved are blind to the widespread abuse and neglect of children taking place in foster homes and institutions.
+The answer to people who say "But we must have a child protection service" is therefore that the industry passing under that name today causes so serious damage that our population would perhaps be better served by even having no child protection service at all – which is saying quite a lot.

+*